ndbroadbent/ndbroadbent.github.com/_posts/2012-01-14-travis-ci-status-in-shell-prompt.markdown

 ----------------

 You will need to cache the build status, since looking it up takes a few seconds.
-First, install the `travis-client` gem for your default gemset.
+First, install the `travis-client` gem.
+If you are using RVM, make sure you are using your default ruby.

 {% highlight bash %}
 gem install travis-client